ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.rssfeed/README.md

 | Max Articles | A different value can be specified for this feed.
 Otherwise the general specification is taken |

 If you saved and closed the configuration, the feed-data can be found as a JSON data point in the object tree.
-If you delete an entry, the datapoints arent deleted.
+If you delete an entry, the datapoints aren't deleted.

 ## vis and widgets